Raleigh Child Custody Lawyers

 Unfortunately, it is common for child custody issues to become a major sticking point in a divorce.
 Some couples have disagreements that are unreconcilable, and children can become part of the argument.
 An all-out child custody battle is contentious and demanding.
 If you must prove that you are the better parent, you’ll need to get ready for a taxing ordeal.

-Our knowledgeable and compassionate child custody lawyers have worked with parents going through both amicable and difficult divorces.
+Our knowledgeable and compassionate child custody attorneys have worked with parents going through both amicable and difficult divorces.
 No matter what your situation, we can help you protect your rights and your children’s best interests.

 How Does Child Custody Work in North Carolina?